-We assessed and tested the critical assumptions, the discount rates, methodologies and data used by the Company, by comparing them to external data such as expected inflation rates, external market growth expectations and by analyzing sensitivities in the Company's discounted cash flow model.
+We assessed and tested the critical assumptions, the discount rates methodologies and data used by the Company, by companing them to external data such as expected inflation rates, external market growth expectations and by analyzing sensitivities in the Company's discounted cash flow model.
 We included valuation specialists in our team to assist us in these activities.
-Goodwill and intangible assets with indefinite useful lives are allocated to Cash Generating Units (CGUs) and groups of CGUs.
-We essessed the adequecy of the Company's disclosure notes 14 and 15 in the financial statements about the assumptions to which the outcome of the impairment test is most sensitive.
+Goodwill and intangible assets with indefinite useful lives are allocated to Cash Generating Units (CGU's) and groups of CGU's.
+We assessed the adequacy of the Company's disclosure notes 14 and 15 in the financial statements about the assumptions to which the outcome of the impairment test is most sectious.

 We specifically focused on the sensitivity in the available headroom of CGU's and whether a reasonable possible change in assumptions could cause the carrying amount to exceed its recoverable amount.
-We also assessed the historical accuracy of management's estimates.
+We also assessed the historical accuracy of management's estimates

-The details on the accounting for goodwill and intangible assets and the disclosure requirements under IAS 36 impairment of assets are included in Note 3.
+The details on the accounting for goodwill and intangible assets and the disclosure requirements under US 36 impairment of assets are included in Note 3.
 Summary of significant accounting policies.
 Note 4.
-Use of estimates and judgments, Note 14.
+Use of estimates and judgments.
+Note 14.
 Goodwill and Note 15.
 Intangible assets to the financial statements.